-Our Values, CWR and Life Learning Lead is Stephanie Miller

-Our Flourish and Curriculum Lead is Duncan Wakefield, Assistant Headteacher

-Our Behaviour Lead and Deputy DSL is Polly Ross, Deputy Headteacher

-Our Vulnerable Pupils Lead, Pupil Premium Lead and Deputy DSL is Lorraine Freeman, Assistant Headteacher

-- Our Family Support Worker and Deputy DSL is Julia Parry - Our SENDco is Lauren Robinson - Our First Aid Lead is Haley Sparrow, Office Manager - Our DSL is Pamela Finch, Head Teacher - Our School Governor responsible for Safeguarding is Jo Elliot - Our School Governor responsible for SEND is Michelle Hodson Reed - Our School Governor responsible for Vulnerable pupils is Joe Pepper

-All staff members involved in teaching the character education curriculum will be trained and supported appropriately by the persons above.
+- a.
+Staff are responsible for areas relating to CWR as follows: - i.
+Our Values, CWR and Life Learning Lead is Stephanie Miller - ii.
+Our Flourish and Curriculum Lead is Duncan Wakefield, Assistant Headteacher - iii.
+Our Behaviour Lead and Deputy DSL is Polly Ross, Deputy Headteacher - iv.
+Our Vulnerable Pupils Lead, Pupil Premium Lead and Deputy DSL is Lorraine Freeman, Assistant Headteacher - v.
+Our Family Support Worker and Deputy DSL is Julia Parry - vi.
+Our SENDco is Lauren Robinson - vii.
+Our First Aid Lead is Haley Sparrow, Office Manager - viii.
+Our DSL is Pamela Finch, Head Teacher - ix.
+Our School Governor responsible for Safeguarding is Sarah Grosvenor-Brown - x.
+Our School Governor responsible for SEND is Michelle Hodson Reed - xi.
+Our School Governor responsible for Vulnerable pupils is Joe Pepper - All staff members involved in teaching the character education curriculum will be trained and supported appropriately by the persons above.
 Clear leadership ensures character education and personal development are in place for all children and meet the needs of the children in the school.
 We live the values and all staff are role models, displaying the positive character attributes that we want our pupils to display.

-CWR Education at Shefford Lower School:
+4. CWR Education at Shefford Lower School:

+a.
 Our child-centred, values driven ethos embodies a strong vision for character and personal development.
 This approach ensure that all children are valued, they have a sense of belonging and feel safe.
 We teach children about who is able to help them in school and they feel able to talk openly with trusted adults.

+- b.
 We deliver explicit character education through a variety of teaching methods and various subjects, promoting values through the curriculum.
 We build opportunities to build on resilience and mental health through the curriculum and these are promoted and valued.
-We recognise that the wellbeing of our pupils is of the upmost importance and conduct daily 'check-ins' with pupils to give them opportunities to connect with their emotions and develop strategies to support their mental health.
+We recognise that the wellbeing of our pupils is of the upmost importance and conduct daily 'check-ins' with pupils to give them opportunities to connect with their emotions and develop strategies to support their mental health. - c.
 PSED (Personal, Social and Emotional Development) or PSHEe is taught in all year groups, including RSE (Relationships and Sex Education) in KS1-2.
 We encompass these as 'Life Learning' and through the delivery of this, pupils learn: